FernandoB-code/products-api/README.md

 # products-api

-Spring Boot application that allows you to create and manage products, including adding details and saving them in MongoDB.
+Spring Boot application that allows you to create and manage products, including adding details and saving them in PostGreSQL.